 Advisement appointments may be scheduled with an advisor by calling 618/453-7496.
-When contacting us, please be prepared to provide your Dawg Tag number and your preferred day and time of appointment.
+When contacting the Undergraduate Advisement Office, please be prepared to provide your Dawg Tag number and your preferred day and time of appointment.

-If you cannot keep your required appointment, please contact us to reschedule.
+If you cannot keep your required appointment, please contact the Undergraduate Advisement Office to reschedule.